Compliance Resources

 Exam-room workstations, front-desk PCs, nurse-station machines, back-office laptops, and the server closet behind the practice all potentially hold PHI — in applications, cached files, local exports, and email archives.
 So do the drives inside retired copiers of EHR-adjacent systems and the storage in old backup appliances.

-A defensible retirement process is boring on purpose: inventory the devices, track data-bearing media by serial number, sanitize following NIST 800-88 guidelines (or physically destroy where policy requires it), and file the documentation with the project record.
+A defensible retirement process is boring on purpose: inventory the devices, track data-bearing media by serial number, sanitize using a process aligned with NIST SP 800-88 Rev. 2 guidance (or physically destroy where policy requires it), and file the documentation with the project record.

 How our process supports HIPAA-conscious disposal

-We are not your compliance counsel and we do not certify HIPAA compliance — no disposal vendor can.
-What we provide is the handling model and the paper: storage media sanitized following NIST 800-88 guidelines, certificates of data sanitization per project, serialized manifests on request, and onsite hard drive shredding as a paid add-on where your policies call for physical destruction.
+We are not your compliance counsel and we do not certify HIPAA compliance.
+What we provide is a documented handling process: storage media sanitized using methods aligned with NIST SP 800-88 Rev. 2 guidance, GreenIT-issued process certificates, serialized manifests on request, and scoped on-site drive crushing where your policy calls for physical destruction.
+GreenIT certificates are service records, not third-party certification or government approval.

 Healthcare pickups across DFW are scheduled around patient hours and facility rules, and the documentation is structured so your practice manager, compliance lead, or MSP can file it without translation.

 This page is general information, not legal advice.
 Regulations change and their application depends on your situation — confirm your obligations with your counsel or compliance advisor.
-What we provide is documented disposal: sanitization following NIST 800-88 guidelines, certificates, and manifests that support the procedures your advisors design.
+What we provide is documented disposal: sanitization aligned with NIST SP 800-88 Rev. 2 guidance, certificates, and manifests that support the procedures your advisors design.

 Common Questions